griffonmcmahon/cis581segment/Realtime_Code/README.md

 Then run the notebook(processing time for this video should be around 41 seconds)

+If the last section of code gives an error after running, try running again as it should work on the second run.

 #### Real Time Object Detection
 To run the real time object detection, download Realtime_Image_Segmentation.ipynb and upload it to google drive.
 Then open it using Colab.
 From there, specify the location of the outputfil.pth file on your google drive in the code(box 6 in the ipynb notebook).
 If you have